TheWonderApps/WebLocatorHubPrivacyPolicy/README.md

 ## 📧 Contact Us

-If you have questions about this Privacy Policy or WebLocatorHub's privacy practices, please contact us:
+If you have questions about this Privacy Policy or WebElement Inspector's privacy practices, please contact us:

 - **GitHub:** [TheWonderApps/FindMyWebElement](https://github.com/TheWonderApps/FindMyWebElement)
 - **Email:** thewonderapps@gmail.com